- Rating: PG-13

 Syd and Dixon glanced at each other.
 “She wouldn’t be a full-time ops agent as you both are, but she would be used to replace one or the other on varying missions at my discretion,” Sloane explained.
 “Whatever decision Mr. Christophe makes will have his daughter’s best interests at heart,” he finished up, looking at Sydney pointedly.
 It made her skin crawl.

-In the quietly monitored recuperation room, Amelia was lying on a cot, trying to recollect her thoughts about the mission that had gone very well.
+In the quietly monitored recuperation room, Amelia was lying on a cot, trying to recollect her thoughts about the mission that had gone well.
 Suddenly, the door opened and a shadow fell on her.

 Breaking into a huge smile, Amelia exclaimed, “Jack!”
 Jack Bristow uncomfortably returned her warm smile.